 Magic Ears no longer requires a minimum number of hours.

 Magic Ears has one of the most lenient teacher cancellation policies.
 They do not require proof (ex. a doctor’s note) if a teacher needs to cancel their class.

 Up to $26 USD/hour.

 The base pay at Magic Ears is $9 to $11 USD per 30 minutes (25 minute class + 5 minutes to write student feedback).
 Your base pay is determined by your teaching credentials and experience.

 You can also earn up to an additional $1 USD per class for showing up three minutes before your class and teaching all your lessons according to schedule.

-Finally, you can earn up to an addition $1 USD for each class you teach IF you open more than 60 classes in one month during their peak hours.
+Finally, you can earn up to an additional $1 USD for each class you teach IF you open more than 60 classes in one month during their peak hours.